 - Have an annual appropriation of less than 30 acre-feet

 - Are located on a piece of land 40 acres or larger

 Ground water is another form of new appropriation that may require a permit before use.
-If you anticipate using more than 35 gallons per minute or 10 acre-feet per year, you will be required to obtain a permit before any development or appropriation may occur.
+Using more than 35 gallons per minute or 10 acre-feet per year, you will be required to obtain a permit before development or appropriation occur.
 In a ground water area, an area that focuses on one distinct source of ground water, a permit may be required before the appropriation of water, regardless of gallon per minute flow or acre-feet per year.
 If you are wanting to develop a ground water well that uses 35 gallons a minute or less and does not appropriate more than 10 acre-feet per year, you do not need to file for a permit.
 These are called exempt ground water wells.

 When a well is drilled, a Well Log Report is completed by the well driller and submitted to the Bureau of Mines and Geology.
 Once the well is used, the owner must submit a Notice of Completion of Ground Water Development and a filing fee to the DNRC.
 Once the DNRC receives the form, the priority date of the water right is set.
-The DNRC will review the application for correctness and as long as the owner has exclusive property rights, the DNRC will issue a Certificate of Water Right.
+The DNRC will review the application and as long as the owner has exclusive property rights, DNRC will issue a Certificate of Water Right.

 Controlled Ground Water Areas